cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/2020-07-18-0CodePipeline.md

 3. setup the user
 4. run the cloudformation to create the ec2
 5. setup CodeDeploy and deploy
-6. upload the next version of code (mannually triggered)
+6. upload the next version of code (manually triggered)
 7. setup the CodePipeline and triggered
 8. upload the next version of code (auto triggered)
 ```